-Whether you’re facing contagious pandemics or just your yearly spring cleaning, having an effective, safe, non-toxic disinfectant spray on hand is always a good idea.
+Whether you’re facing contagious sicknesses or just your yearly spring cleaning, having an effective, safe, non-toxic disinfectant spray on hand is always a good idea.

 Read on to find out more about the toxins in conventional disinfectants, and why you should probably never use Lysol or bleach.